-Understanding the construction and operation of the circuit breaker is incredibly important, as they are used in nearly every installation from domestic buildings to high voltage electrical utility substations.
+It is important to understand the construction and operation of the circuit breaker as they are used in nearly every installation from domestic buildings to high voltage electrical utility substations.
 They are heavily relied upon to protect our electrical systems when abnormal circumstances arise.
-With varying shapes, styles, and sizes, it is important to understand the correct methods for maintaining this equipment to ensure the safety of people and your assets is not at risk.
+With varying shapes, styles, and sizes it is important to understand the correct methods for maintaining this equipment to ensure the safety of people and your assets is not at risk.

 The main type of circuit breakers in low voltage installations are:

 MCCB’s are generally smaller in size and have a lower current rating.
 These circuit breakers are always fixed circuit breakers installed into an electrical switchboard.
 They consist of the circuit breaker frame, the operating mechanism, an interrupting structure (arc suppression), a trip unit, and terminal connections which connect the MCCB to the circuit’s conductor.
 Some simpler versions of breakers rely on a thermal magnetic strip for protection whereas others can be adjusted and set via solid state or digital trip units and have much higher interruption ratings.

 ACB’s on the contrary can be quite large and have a much higher current rating.
 These circuit breakers are usually utilized in heavy industrial situations where large equipment with high load demands such as motors, furnaces etc. are present.
 These circuit breakers can be of fixed or withdrawable nature and are generally fitted with solid state or digital trip units.

 When performing maintenance in shutdown situations it is imperative to check the components of the circuit breaker for general wear and tear and ensure all electrical components are sound by utilizing electrical tests to verify contacts etc.